 Child Labour in Agriculture

-Worldwide, agriculture is the sector where by far the largest share of child labourers is found – nearly 60 percent.
-Over 129 million girls and boys aged 5 to 17 years old work in crop and livestock production, helping supply some of the food and drink we consume and the fibres and raw materials we use to make other products.
+Worldwide, agriculture is the sector where by far the largest share of child labourers is found – approximately 59 percent.
+Over 98 million girls and boys aged 5 to 17 years old work in crop and livestock production, helping supply some of the food and drink we consume and the fibres and raw materials we use to make other products.
 This figure includes child labourers in fisheries and forestry.
-Almost 70 percent of child labourers are unpaid family workers (Global Report 2010).
+Almost 70 percent of child labourers are unpaid family workers (ILO Global Estimates and Trends 2000-2012).
 Agriculture is one of the three most dangerous sectors in terms of work-related fatalities, non-fatal accidents and occupational diseases.
 About 59 percent (or 70 million) of all children in hazardous work aged 5–17 are in agriculture.

 Child labour is defined by the ILO Convention No. 138 on Minimum Age, 1973, and the ILO Convention No. 182 on Worst Forms of Child Labour, 1999, as work that harms children’s well-being and hinders their education, development and future livelihoods (for more information: International Labour Standards on child labour in agriculture - webpage under construction).